llamaxyz/llama-periphery/docs/token-voting/token-governor.md

     string reason
 ```

 - Role: This parameter specifies the role of the token holder in the governance process.
-It is used to determine the permission ID of the Token Governor.
+It is used to determine the permission ID of the `LlamaTokenGovernor`.
 - ActionInfo: This struct contains all the necessary information about the action on which the vote is being cast, including the action ID, creator, strategy, target, value, and data.
 - Support: Indicates the token holder's stance on the action.
 The values can be:
   - 0 for Against